Rioba-Ian/Statistics/README.md

 # Statistics

-This is my special repository for statistical tasks in python and R
+A collection of most of the statistical methods in finance using R and python